Introduction to Using PxPlus

 Focus can be enabled in PxPlus in several ways:

-Focus is also used in event handling; i.e. certain (get focus, lose focus) events can be associated with GUI objects to generate a CTL value for triggering application logic.
+Focus is also used in event handling; i.e. certain (get focus, lose focus) events can be associated with graphical user interface objects to generate a CTL value for triggering application logic.

 Portable User Interfaces

-PxPlus supports Windows and browser access to PxPlus GUI applications running on UNIX, Linux, Mac OS X, or Windows.
-PxPlus syntax elements for GUI development were originally designed for a Windows-only environment and were added to the language back when there were few other options.
-However, with the availability of PxPlus products, such as WindX, it is now feasible to build a high quality GUI in PxPlus that is truly operating system (and device) independent.
+PxPlus supports Windows and browser access to PxPlus graphical user interface applications running on UNIX, Linux, Mac OS X, or Windows.
+PxPlus syntax elements for graphical user interface development were originally designed for a Windows-only environment and were added to the language back when there were few other options.
+However, with the availability of PxPlus products, such as WindX, it is now feasible to build a high quality graphical user interface in PxPlus that is truly operating system (and device) independent.

 For information on the full range of PxPlus multi-platform options, see Client/Server.